phansch/philhansch.net/_posts/2012-12-12-running-love2d-from-sublimetext2-on-windows.md

 layout: post
 location: Berlin
 title: Running Love2D from Sublime Text 2 on Windows
+excerpt: I wanted to use Sublime Text 2 for game programming in Lua with Love2D.
+It turns out that it's pretty easy to setup a custom build system for ST2.
 ---
 It's fairly easy to execute your Love2D game from within Sublime Text 2.
 Here's how.